 Hearing aids are easily lost, misplaced or damaged and typically are one of the most expensive personal possessions an individual can own.
-Whilst some people are able to get their hearing aids covered under their household insurance, many insurance companies these days either don’t offer this or can charge a hefty premium to do so.
+Whilst some people are able to get their digital hearing aids covered under their household insurance, many insurance companies these days either don’t offer this or can charge a hefty premium to do so.
 Some people are also concerned that they may lose their no claims discount on their household insurance should they need to make a claim.

 To give hearing aid users more flexibility around this issue, we now offer two options, read the comparisons below to see if a warranty for your hearing aid could be a better option.